janWICKEDpro/advertising_app/README.md

-An app to ease the advertising  products such as shoes, clothes,tools and cosmetics in my community.
+An app to ease the advertising  products such as shoes, clothes,tools and cosmetics in my community..